dinoboards/ez80-for-rc/firmware/readme.md

 ### using wine on linux

-Wine on linux can be used to also build firmware
+Wine on linux can be used to also build the firmware.

-> Although the ZDS IDE will run just fine under wine - it can not be used to flash or debug with the Zilog Smart Cable as wine has no support for mapping linux usb devices to applications
+> Although the ZDS IDE will run just fine under wine - it can not be used to flash or debug with the Zilog Smart Cable as wine has no support for mapping linux usb devices to applications.

-1. Install wine as per your system requirements
+1. Install wine as per your system requirements.
+See (https://gitlab.winehq.org/wine/wine/-/wikis/Download)

 2. Download the ZDS IDE https://zilog.com/index.php?option=com_zcm&task=view&soft_id=54&Itemid=74

+3. Ensure your wine is initialised by starting a couple of test programs:

+   `wine notepad.exe`

+   `wine cmd.exe`

-3. unzip the file and copy it to your wine's drive
+4. unzip the file and copy it to your wine's c drive.

    `cp ~/Downloads/zds2_eZ80Acclaim\!_5.3.5_23020901.exe ~/.wine/drive_c/install.exe`

-4. configure Z: drive to point to *parent* directory of this repo, using the `winecfg` utility.
+5. configure `Z:` drive to point to the *parent* directory of this repo, using the `winecfg` utility.
    *This is very important - as ZDS IDE project files all assume a specific root path -- failure to do this will cause file paths to be 'dynamically' changed in the project and make files.*

-5. Install the IDE targeting the install directory of: `Z:\ZDS\`
+6. **Important!** Install the IDE targeting the install directory of: `C:\ZDS\`

    `wine c:\install.exe`

+> decline the smart cable driver install - this will not work under wine

-6. Add the ZDE bin directory to the path by exporting the env var `WINEPATH` in your host (eg: in your .bashrc)
+7. Add the ZDE bin directory to the path by exporting the env var `WINEPATH` in your host (eg: in your .bashrc)

-   `export WINEPATH="Z:\\ZDS\\bin"`
+   `export WINEPATH="C:\\ZDS\\bin"`

 Confirm this installation